Jeremy Goshorn, M.S. - Clinical Director

 Shuhui Fan, M.S., NCC

 Fan is a third-year doctoral student in Counselor Education & Supervision program at William & Mary.
 She received her B.S. in Applied Psychology from Southwestern University in China and M.S. in Clinical Mental Health Counseling from Syracuse University.
 Fan's clinical work experience includes working in a school, a mental health agency, a substance abuse agency, and an Employee Assistance Program (EAP) company.
 Her research interests include multicultural counseling, multicultural supervision, and counselor education and globalization.

 Masters Level Staff

-Abigail is a second year Master's student in the Couples, Marriage, and Family Counseling program at William & Mary.
-Abigail graduated with a B.A. in Psychology from West Virginia University.
-In her undergraduate years, she worked with special needs preschool students, and has had extensive experience with childcare throughout her life.
-At the practicum level, Abigail worked with bereaved clients and individuals who are part of the elderly community.
-She has a passion for working with families, and uses a structural therapeutic approach in order to ignite change within a family.
+Taylor is a second year Master's student in the Couples, Marriage, and Family Counseling program at William & Mary.
+Taylor graduated with a B.S. in Psychology from Roanoke College.
+In her undergraduate years, she worked with a special needs child in child care and has had other experience with childcare throughout her life.
+During her last undergraduate year Taylor volunteered at Salvation Army’s Women’s Shelter for Domestic Abuse, participating in their group counseling.
+At the practicum level, Taylor worked with children with anxiety and those whose parents were going through a divorce.
+She has a passion for working with couples and families.